PNET5 Clinical Trial

 Click the images below to read more about our collaborators and the world-class research we're funding together.

 Oli fought his diagnosis with optimism, courage and wicked sense of humour.
-Running the London Marathon in under 4 hours, working full time, traveling the world and marrying his wife, Gigi, Oli taught everyone what it is to live and to celebrate all that life has to offer.
+Running the London Marathon in under 4 hours, working full time, traveling the world and getting married, Oli taught everyone what it is to live and to celebrate all that life has to offer.

 Oli passed away in January 2019, after telling his family ‘I’m so lucky, I have a wonderful life’, just 10 days before his 27th birthday.

-Gigi established The Oli Hilsdon Foundation in January 2019 with Oli’s sister Emily, sister-in-law Maria and university friends Adam, Alastair and John.
+The Oli Hilsdon Foundation was established in January 2019 by Oli's wife Gigi, sister Emily, sister-in-law Maria and university friends Adam, Alastair and John.
 The Oli Hilsdon Foundation continues Oli’s incredible work raising awareness and funding for research projects that advance the goal of extending and ultimately saving the lives of those diagnosed with a Glioblastoma.

 OSCAR's Paediatric Brain Tumour Charity was formed in the summer of 2014 by the parents and friends of Oscar Hughes.
 Oscar was just nine-years-old when he died of a medulloblastoma in May 2014.